 About Memorial Services

-Memorial services are not only held in lieu of funerals, but many times in addition to them.
-They are held without the deceased person's remains actually being there.
-The person may have been buried already, or there are no remains to bury or cremate.
-A typical memorial service is held within a week of the individual's death, however, many times it can be delayed for various reasons such:
+Memorial services are held in lieu of funerals and many times in addition to them.
+They are held without the deceased person's remains actually there.
+The person may have been buried already or there are no remains to bury or cremate.
+A typical memorial service is held within a week of the individual's death, however, it can be delayed for various reasons such as:

-- Family wants to wait for a special holiday such as a birthday or anniversary
+- Family wants to wait for a special holiday like a birthday or anniversary

 - Many of the mourners live far away and need time to travel

-- Family is too grief-stricken to handle the memorial service so soon after he or she has died
+- Family is too grief stricken to handle the memorial service so soon after the death

 While funerals are traditional in nature, memorial services are more casual or informal.
 People are at ease and not as grief-stricken as they are at a funeral or burial.
 Mourners are free to mingle and chat with loved ones and friends.